On Bridging Generic and Personalized Federated Learning for Image Classification: Acknowledgments

 \section{Acknowledgments}

-{ This research is supported by the OSU GI Development funds.
-We are thankful for the generous support of computational resources by Ohio Supercomputer Center and AWS Cloud Credits for Research.} { }
+This research is partially supported by NSF IIS-2107077, NSF OAC-2118240, NSF OAC-2112606, and the OSU GI Development funds.
+We are thankful for the generous support of the computational resources by the Ohio Supercomputer Center and AWS Cloud Credits for Research.